 * Coemar T.A.S & NAT: Coemar is another Italian light company who is still in business.
 At one time they had the T.A.S. line which was for club and D.J. lighting and NAT which was very unique scanners.
 Based out of Castel Goffredo, Italy this company made some awesome units such as the Venus, Magic Titan & Colbri.
 Today coemar makes large moving heads, scanners & theatre lighting. http://www.coemar.com/

-* Programmi Sistemmi Luce: Sill in business.
+* Programmi Sistemmi Luce: No longer in business.
 Based out of Montecolombo (Rimini), Italy thay made some really cool units.
 Look at the pictures of the RotoStar and Star Craft units.
 Also produced an effect called the Vector, Alien and that is awesome!!
 Today the company still produces a full spectrum of lighting from small effects to stage lights, strobes, lasers and intelligent lighting. http://www.psl.it/en/

 * Times Square Lighting: Based in New York City, USA this company is still in business and produced some small effects, but nothing major.
 Today they make mostly fixtures for theatre and stage applications. http://www.tslight.com/